tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/常见问题/功能特性问题_intl_en.md

 ### Can CDN forward requests to the origin server over the private network?
 No. Currently, CDN can only forward requests to the origin server over the public network.

-### Does CDN support edge scripts to implement programmable configuration?
+### Does CDN support using scripts to programmatically implement configuration?
 Yes.
-CDN currently uses Lua scripts to implement programmable configuration, which are generally used for customization and written and released by the CDN technical support team
+CDN currently uses Lua scripts to programmatically implement configurations.
+These scripts are generally used for customization and written and released by the CDN technical support team

 ### Does CDN support configuring different origin servers for different client requests?
 Yes.
 CDN supports origin-pull to different origin servers for different client requests.
-You can submit a description of your specific requirements, and the CDN technical support team will configure for you on the backend.
+You can submit a description of your specific requirements, and the CDN technical support team will configure it for you on the backend.

 ### Does CDN support dynamic origin-pull configuration and origin-pull queuing?
-If the primary origin server responds exceptionally, it can redirect requests to the configured backup origin server in sequence for request again.
+If the primary origin server returns an exception, requests can be sequentially redirected to configured backup servers.